scikit-hep/iminuit/doc/faq.rst

 Sorry, that's just how it was in the old FORTRAN days from which MINUIT originates.
 Computers were incredibly loud back then and everyone was shouting all the time!

 Seriously though: People were using type writers.
 There was only a single font and no way to make letters italic or even bold, to set apart normal text from code.
-So people used CAPITAL LETTERS a lot for code in writing.
+So people used CAPITAL LETTERS a lot for code in technical writing.
 For these historic reasons, MINUIT, MIGRAD, and HESSE are often written with capital letters here.